 The DDS is based on the third floor of the Francis Bancroft Building at the Mile End Campus (Francis Bancroft Building, room 3.06).

-If you think that we might be able to support you, please do not hesitate to contact us via email.
+If you think that we might be able to support you, please do not hesitate to contact the Disability and Dyslexia via email.